ccnmtl/compiled3/content/articles/accessible-pdf-wheel.md

 1. Accessibility experience __is user experience__ and __is learning
 experience__.
 Get these right first, and the content will be accessible.
-2. PDF content needs to be in a logical, or meaningful structure and sequential order using semantic structure in the original document as much as possible before exporting to PDF.
+2. Content needs to be semantically structured and sequentially ordered as much as possible before exporting to PDF to minimize repairs in Acrobat Pro.
+3. Having said that, you can always repair the order in Acrobat Pro.
+4. Tagging PDF document content is important for accessibility.
-3. Visual layout and meaningful structure/order for screen readers are independent of each other.
+5. Visual layout and meaningful structure/order for screen readers are independent of each other.
 You can lay out the document design any way you want, and with PDF tags, you can achieve a different reading order.
-4. Tagging PDF document content is important for accessibility.